 Male friendships weren’t always so closed off and emotionally distant.
 Indeed, the history of traditional masculinity provides some useful insight into this discussion.
 For example, ancient Greek philosophers like Aristotle spoke highly of platonic friendships, those loving relationships that involve an emotional connection without sexual intimacy.
 Ancient stories of ‘heroic friendships’ (e.g. David and Jonathan in the Bible, Achilles and Patroclus in the Illiad) idealised a relationship between men that is also based on intense emotions.
 Notable bromances in history, meanwhile, would include the friendship between the Roman emperor Augustus and the army general Agrippa, who served as Augustus’ lieutenant.

 Emotionally deep friendships between men were the norm in the Western world for a long time.
-As a case in point, photos from the 19th and early 20th century show American male friends being comfortable in their intimacy with each other.
+As a case in point, photo collections from David Deitcher and John Ibson show American male friends in the 19th and early 20th century being comfortable in their intimacy with each other.
 Affection and care between male friends were totally normal.
-Men could be physically intimate in a non-sexual way, holding hands, hugging, putting them arms around each other – and this was seen as a natural way of showing affection.
+Men could be physically intimate in a non-sexual way, holding hands, hugging, putting their arms around each other – and this was seen as a natural way of showing affection.
 It wasn’t a sign of any homosexual desires.
 Intense male friendships also existed in the 19th century because there wasn’t a lot of interaction between the sexes, not until marriage, at least.
 Men, therefore, sought out their need for physical affection and emotional bonding in other men.

 So how did the nature of male relationships change so dramatically over time?
 Well, author E. Anthony Rotundo sheds some light on this shift in his fascinating book American Manhood: Transformations in Masculinity from the Revolution to the Modern Era.
 He points out that in the 20th century, many politicians and religious leaders were arguing that homosexuality was incompatible with manhood.
 Then in the 50s, homosexuality became associated with communism, which was perceived as the greatest evil.